sw2go/pgpshare/README.md

 - crypto-key storage in IndexedDB
 - crypto.subtle Password derivedKeys for passphrase en/decryption on client-side
 - unlimited file size for up- and download (transfer in chunks)
+- change password support
+- Browsing of files and keys via /help.html
+- Deleting of files and keys via /help.html

 Dependencies:
 - openPGP.js